 Cancer remains one of the world’s biggest health burdens.
 In the United States alone, more than

 Lifestyle factors are major players in cancer development.
-Smoking, for example, is a leading cause of cancer; it accounts for around 30 percent of all cancer deaths in the U.S. and around 80 percent of lung cancer deaths.
+Smoking, for example, is a leading cause of cancer; it accounts for around

 In order to see how healthy lifestyle behaviors affect cancer risk, Prof. Elwood and his colleagues conducted an analysis of data from UK Biobank, which is an ongoing health study of 500,000 adults in the U.K.